Guide to investment companies

 Step 1: understanding risk

-If you’re completely new to investing the first thing to do is to familiarise yourself with the basics, particularly with regard to risk.
+If you’re new to investing the first thing to do is to familiarise yourself with the basics, particularly with regard to risk.

 - Investing gives you a chance to make more profit than you’d get by putting your money in a bank.
 Savings in a bank often lose value over time due to inflation.
 However, they are very secure.